Contact Information

 Biography

 Lance Pederson (he/him/il) is a fourth year PhD student advised by Dr. Craig Koslofsky.
 Lance grew up in the suburbs of St. Paul, Minnesota, and obtained his B.A. from Hamline University.
-Lance’s dissertation research focuses on queer sexuality and gender transgression in France and its colonial empire from 1660-1815.
-Currently, he is working on his preliminary examinations and ongoing research on queer male social networks in the court of Louis XIV.
-His current research project focuses on the Italian Confraternity scandal of 1682, in which over a dozen French noblemen, including Louis XIV's own illegitimate son, allegedly formed a secret society devoted to sex between men.
+Lance’s dissertation research focuses on homoerotic desire and gender transgression in France and its colonial empire from 1660-1815.
+Currently, in addition to his research, he is completing his preliminary examinations and working as a teaching assistant for the department of History.

-Outside the classroom, he is currently serving as the co-chair of the organizing committee for the 2026 Women's & Gender History Symposium here at the University of Illinois.
-Starting in the Fall of 2025, he will also be serving as a member of the organizing committee for the 2026 Center for Renaissance Studies Multidisciplinary Graduate Conference at the Newberry Library.
+This semester, he is serving as the co-chair of the organizing committee for the 2026 Women's & Gender History Symposium here at the University of Illinois (March 5th-7th, 2026).
+He is also serving as a member of the organizing committee for the 2026 Center for Renaissance Studies Multidisciplinary Graduate Conference at the Newberry Library (January 29th-30th, 2026).

 Research Interests